Up05/oi/README.md

-# Oi!

-oi (odin index) is a documentation viewer for the Odin programming language.
+oi (odin index) is a native, keyboard-driven documentation viewer for the Odin programming language.

 https://github.com/user-attachments/assets/8f393445-5f31-46b0-8dfc-c47625bbd544

 It is an alternative to the [pkg.odin-lang.org](https://pkg.odin-lang.org) website, that I started, because:

 1. The site was too slow on my laptop :(.
 2. I dislike the fuzzy, scattered matching
 3. I eventually found myself just typing out the entire: